serverlessworkflow/specification/specification.md

 </details>

-The `workflowId` property defined the unique ID of the sub-workflow to be invoked.
+The `workflowId` property define the unique ID of the sub-workflow to be invoked.
+The workflow id cannot be the same id of the workflow where the action is defined.

 The `version` property defined the unique version of the sub-workflow to be invoked.
 If this property is defined, runtimes should match both the `id` and the `version` properties